 All pupils must have a completed and signed Student Agreement Form.
 It is the parents' responsibility to keep NKBS updated with any changes of students' details including contact and medical records.

-Eden Montessori, 16 Allen Street, London W8 6BL
+United Reformed Church, 16 Allen Street, London W8 6BL

 Christ Church, Victoria Road, London W8 5RQ

 Imperial College Gym "Ethos", 7 Prince's Gardens, London SW7 1NA

 Rambert, 99Upper Ground, SE1 9PP

 There are no waiting facilities for parents or carers at, United Reformed Church or Christ Church.There are however, waiting areas in the reception lobby of the Imperial College Gym, RAD and BBO.

 Parents and students should be aware of their own class timetable; details are provided with each annual student agreement.
 School timetable information is always available on the school website.www.nkballetschool.com/school/timetable.html